An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: High Point Relaxation and Value Functions

+We now show how to combine these results to linearize constraint \eqref{eq:lower_level_optimality_constraint4}.
+Recall that the value function cut requires:

-Both sides of constraint \eqref{eq:lower_level_optimality_constraint4} are nonlinear, but the right-hand side is a constant since it is the answer of the objective function with UE optimal solution, $\mathbf{x}^\mathrm{f}, \mathbf{v}^\mathrm{f}$, so we will derive the OA just for the left-hand side term and just the nonlinear component.
+Both sides of constraint \eqref{eq:lower_level_optimality_constraint4} are nonlinear, but the right-hand side is a constant since it is evaluated at the UE optimal solution $(\mathbf{x}^\mathrm{f}, \mathbf{v}^\mathrm{f})$.
+Therefore, we derive the OA only for the left-hand side, and only for the nonlinear components (the charging cost term $\sum_{\pi \in \Pi(\mathbf{y})} c^{\pi} h_{\pi}$ is already linear).
+Expanding the left-hand side using the definition of $L(\cdot)$ and applying OA to the nonlinear terms: